Wondering how to stop comfort nursing, or if you even need to?

 The good news is babies can definitely go to sleep on their own without nursing, and it’s never too late to start making a change.
 Here are a couple of ways:

 Instead of thinking that you need to quit cold turkey from letting your baby fall asleep while breastfeeding, allocate a time for comfort feeding.
 In other words, decide if you want to stop the comfort feeds at night or during naptime feeds.
 Decide that you’re going to let your baby fall asleep on the breast for naps only and choose a non-sucking method for bedtime.
 Or vice versa.
 Sometimes this is all that is needed.

 Before your baby completely falls asleep while on your breast, simply slide your finger in his mouth, releasing his grip on your nipple, and then gently close his mouth.
 This discourages your baby from wanting to suck.
 If he wakes up just repeat the process of, nursing, releasing, and closing his mouth until he learns the drill.
 You’ll find this technique to work with breast, bottle or pacifier.

 Try introducing a sleep routine where the feeding is given at the start of routine.
 This will help your baby move away from the association of breastfeeding and sleep.
 They will learn to self-soothe without needing to nurse.

 Sleep Baby Sleep to the Rescue!

 Still wondering how to stop comfort nursing?
 If you’d like some help with easing your baby out of comfort nursing through successful and gentle sleep training methods, I would be happy to help.
-Simply head over to my sleep training packages to find your perfect pick!
-I can help you through the whole process.
+Determining whether or not your baby is feeding for comfort is one of specialties!
+I can help you through the whole process by creating a custom sleep plan and guidance every step of the way.
 Here’s what others are saying about how Sleep, Baby, Sleep has helped them.